Mubashra-120/Mubashra-120/README.md

 ## 👩‍💻 About Me

-- 🎓 Final-year **Computer Science student** at COMSATS University, Vehari Campus
+- 🎓 I am a **Computer Science student** at COMSATS University, Vehari Campus
 - 💻 Interested in **Frontend Development** (HTML, CSS, JavaScript, React.js)
 - 🚀 Passionate about building **responsive and user-friendly web applications**
 - 🤝 Love solving problems, learning new technologies, and working in collaborative environments